The 8-Second Death

 Rush vs Ambush: Know the Difference

 The fatal mistake players make: exiting after the first pass because they think it was Rush.
-If the lights flicker again while you’re standing in the open = dead.
+If the lights flicker again while you’re standing in the open, you’re dead before you can react.

 Grumble — The Mines Guardian